+(Caption - See Form 1.)

-This action was tried by Judge without a jury and the following decision was reached:
+This action was tried by a jury with Judge presiding, and the jury has rendered a verdict.

-It is ordered that [the plaintiff name recover from the defendant name the amount of \$, with prejudgment interest at the rate of %, postjudgment interest at the rate of %, along with costs.] [the plaintiff recover nothing, the action be dismissed on the merits, and the defendant name recover costs from the plaintiff name.]
+It is ordered that:

+[the plaintiff name recover from the defendant name the amount of \$ with interest at the rate of %, along with costs.]

+[the plaintiff recover nothing, the action be dismissed on the merits, and the defendant name recover costs from the plaintiff name .]

+Date

 Clerk of Court